janraasch/janraaschcom/content/resume.md

 ## Work Experience

-### [Freelance (Senior) Webdevelopment & Product Consulting][janraasch-url]
+### [Freelance (Senior) Web Development & Product Consulting][janraasch-url]

 *January 2020 - Present*

-I help my clients with bringing their ideas to market.
+I work with my clients to bring their ideas to market.

-Whether you are a small / young start-up or a business unit of a larger already running company we will focus on what your product value proposition is, and how we can test our assumptions about this as early and light-weight as possible.
+Whether you are a small/young start-up or a business unit of a larger already running company we will focus on what your product value proposition is, and how we can test our assumptions about this as early and light-weight as possible.

 I have built early prototypes for my client founders to showcase their ideas to possible clients & investors.

 For my bigger clients, I supported their existing teams to meet their milestones.
-In these kind of szenarios my focus is on leading by example, and thus sharing my experience about how to build software on the web, how to work in a remote set-up and how to communicate efficently with the whole team.
+In these kinds of scenarios, my focus is on leading by example and thus sharing my experience about how to build scalable software on the web, how to work in a remote set-up, and how to communicate efficiently with the whole team.

 Interested?
 [Let's talk business!][lets-talk-business-url]